 24 April 1943: The first class of the Women’s Airforce Service Pilots, Class 43-1, graduated from the four-month flight training program and earned their wings as U.S. Army pilots.
 The class entered with 38 trainees and 24 graduated.
 Each woman had a civil pilot’s license and at least 200 hours of flight time.
 Over 25,000 women applied and approximately 1,900 were accepted.
 By the end of the war, 1,074 had graduated.

-The WASPs received the same primary, basic and advanced flight training as their U.S. Army Air Force male counterparts.
-Some went on to specialized training in heavy bombers or fighters.
+The Women Airforce Service Pilots were civilian employees of the United States Department of War.
+Although the WASPs ¹ received the same primary, basic and advanced flight training as their U.S. Army Air Force male counterparts, they were not military personnel.
+Following graduation from their flight training, some pilots went on to specialized training in heavy bombers or fighters.

 The WASPs were not combat pilots.
 They tested newly-manufactured aircraft for acceptance by the military, delivered these airplanes from factories to Air Corps bases around the country, ferried aircraft across oceans, and flew transport missions.